bitwarden/help/_articles/directory-connector/directory-sync-desktop.md

 ### Perform a Sync Test

 Perform a sync test to check that all configured settings are in-place and working as expected.
-Sync tests will query the directory server and print the results to the screen.
-The printed results will be what is uploaded and synced to your Bitwarden Organization whenever a real sync is performed.
+Sync tests will query the directory server and print the results to the Directory Connector **Dashboard**.

 1. Open the Directory Connector application.
 2. Navigate to the **Dashboard** tab.